Tithy Sarkar

 Tithy Rani Sarkar (তিথী রানী সরকার) (born 12 August 1990) is a Bangladeshi former cricketer who played as a right-arm off break bowler.
 She appeared in one One Day International and two Twenty20 Internationals for Bangladesh in 2012.
 She played domestic cricket for Dhaka Division, Rangpur Division and Chittagong Division.

 Early life and background

 Sarkar was born on 12 August 1990 in Bangladesh.

 Career

 ODI career

 Sarkar made her ODI debut against Ireland on 21 August 2012.

 T20I career

 Sarkar made her T20I debut against India on 11 September 2012.

 Asian games

-Sarkar was a member of the team that won a silver medal in cricket against the China national women's cricket team at the 2010 Asian Games in Guangzhou, China.
+Sarkar was a member of the team that won the silver medal in the women's cricket tournament at the 2010 Asian Games in Guangzhou, China.